nonwiz/student_portfolio/README.md

 Web Application that allow students to build portfolio while guiding by the Student Administration.

-## Built with Django

 ## Issues
-- Student Settings page return Admin Errors -> Check if the user dont have model, give different message.
+- [ ] Student Settings page return Admin Errors -> Check if the user dont have model, give different message.
-- Sign up checking if the ID is the same.
+- [ ] Sign up checking if the ID is the same.
-- Academic Recognition to Activity should switch to one to one.
+- [ ] Academic Recognition to Activity should switch to one to one.
+- [ ] Admin can access user page but cannot do those operation.
+E.g. Dashboard Page.

+## Models
+- E.g:
+    Bachelor of Arts Program in English, TESOL, Communication, Business Emphasis
+- Degree: bachelor of Arts
+- Major: English
--
+- Emphasis: TESOL